 It is what John Wesley Powell and his crew experienced here as they risked their lives more than a century ago.

-Let us be cautious.
+So let us be cautious.
 Let us be patient.
 Let us be humble.